Nevvman18/rs41-nfw/README.md

 * [*radiosonde_hardware* - made reversing the new version easier](https://github.com/bazjo/radiosonde_hardware)<br>
 * [*Horus Binary* - awesome HAB radio protocol](https://github.com/projecthorus/horusdemodlib)<br>
 * [*Arduino APRS*](https://handiko.github.io/Arduino-APRS/) library, partially utilized here to create APRS messages

-## Final notes
-The creator of this project isn't at all responsible for any kind of harm made by devices operated with these instructions.
-Follow your local law about radio transmissions and ballon flights.
-This device isn't a certified airplane.
-Altough the firmware tested successfully on a dozen of flights, it still is a 'hobbyst' project.
-Have a nice day!